Shriinivas/blenderbezierutils/README.md

 <b>Align Handle:</b>
 To align the handle with the opposite handle of the same end point, select the handle point and press K. This way you can quickly smooth out the sharp corners.

-# Flexi Grease Bezier Tool
+# Flexi Grease Bézier Tool
 ![Demo](https://github.com/Shriinivas/blenderbezierutils/blob/master/greasedemo.gif)<br>
 This tool will appear on the toolshelf in Grease Pencil Draw mode.
-You can draw Bezier curves just as you would draw with the Flexi Draw tool.
+You can draw Bézier curves just as you would draw with the Flexi Draw tool.
 After confirming the drawing is converted to grease pencil strokes.
 All the snapping and locking options of the Flexi Draw are available here also.<br>
 Additionaly, you can increase of decrease the resolution of the stroke using the mouse wheel or pressing + or - keys.<br>
 The subdivision point visibility can be toggled by pressing h key.<br>

 # Configurable Entities
 ![Configurable Options](https://github.com/Shriinivas/blenderbezierutils/blob/master/configitems.png)<br>
 Values of a number of entities are user configurable via Add-ons dialog (from Preferences->Add-on Menu).
 Some of these are:
-- Bezier Toolkit Panel Tab<br>
+- Bézier Toolkit Panel Tab<br>
 <b>Dimensions</b>
 - Draw Line Thickness
 - Handle Point Size